Security Surveillance Cameras | How To Get Started

 PAN-TILT-ZOOM SECURITY CAMERAS - PTZ

-Pan and tilt cameras can be adjusted quickly, change direction, or zoom, and can even lock in on and follow a moving object that shouldn't be in an area - depending on the model you buy.
-PTZ cameras have the ability to spin and angle up and down due to a motorized interior mount, and many security companies allow you to remotely control where the camera looks from your smartphone or another web-enabled device.
+Pan and tilt cameras can be adjusted quickly, change direction, zoom, and even lock in on and follow a moving object that shouldn't be in an area - depending on the model you buy.

 WIRELESS SECURITY CAMERAS

 These days, most security cameras are wireless.
-Wireless surveillance cameras connect to your security system through an internet connection and are very easy to set up.
+Wireless cameras connect to your security system through an internet connection and are very easy to set up.
 Usually, you can customize your wireless security cameras and control them from a smartphone or computer.
 The benefit of wireless security cameras is that they do not have to be wired into the home to communicate with the alarm system.

 NIGHT VISION SECURITY CAMERAS

 Night vision cameras use infrared technology to illuminate poorly lit areas and record footage at night.
+This is especially useful for outdoor cameras where you may not control the amount of light in the area.

 EXTERIOR OR OUTDOOR SECURITY CAMERAS